Tic Disorders: Symptoms, Types, and Treatment

 How Joining a Support Group Can Help

-Peer Support and Family Involvement: Joining support groups provides an opportunity for people to share their experiences and enhances learning about coping strategies.
-Support groups also involve family members, so they can enhance understanding of the tic disorders and learn how to provide support.
+Joining support groups, such as connecting with others who have the same problem can provide emotional support.
+Joining support groups provides an opportunity for people to share their experiences and increases knowledge about coping strategies.
+Support groups also involve family members to understand tic disorders and learn how to provide support.

 Why Understanding Tic Disorders Matters